dwfwby/Fast-git/README.md

 4. Select the desired folder and click.

 OR:
-1. Press the key combination ctrl + "num"
+1. Press the key combination ctrl + "num eq pos. folder in list opened folders"

 ### 5. Clone repository to
 Well, here I don't even know what to explain...